matthewidavis/PTZOptics-Moondreams/README.md

 - **Caption:** The AI writes a sentence describing your entire scene
 - **Q&A:** You ask questions and the AI answers based on what it sees

-**Why it's useful:** This is how accessibility features describe images to visually impaired users.
+**Why it's useful:** This demo best showcases visual reasoning—the AI doesn't just list objects, it understands context and relationships.
+This is how accessibility features describe images to visually impaired users.
 It's also how AI can automatically generate descriptions for video archives or social media posts.

 **Try this:**
 - Click "Caption" to see how the AI describes your room